Ivo-Balbaert/The_Way_to_Jai/4_More_info_about_the_compiler/4_More_info_about_the_compiler.md

 The compiler knows how much memory each type uses.
 It also know the type of each variable.
 A variable's memory is allocated at type declaration, for example: variable `counter` of type int will allocate 8 bytes.
 It will occupy one word on a 64 bit machine.

-Variables of a basic type are stored by default in _stack_ memory.
+Variables of a basic type are stored by default in _stack_ memory for performance reasons.
 This memory is freed automatically when the variable is no longer needed (goes out of scope), see § 7.
 However most of your program's memory will be allocated in the _heap_.
 Jai has no automatic memory management, so the developer is responsable for releasing (freeing) that memory.
 We'll later (see ??) detail the mechanisms Jai offers to developers to do that.